jpl1337/OSPREY-SEC/blueteamguide.md

 SSH (i.e. Secure Shell) is a way of logging into a system remotely.
 This is convenient for system administrators who do not have physical access to a machine.
 This is also convenient for hackers who can destroy everything if they get in.
 Here are some guidelines for securing it:

 1. Open up the `sshd` configuration file at `/etc/ssh/sshd_config` with your favorite text editor.
-2. First and foremost, deny root login by finding the commented line saying `# PermitRootLogin ues` and change it to say `# PermitRootLogin no`
+2. First and foremost, deny root login by finding the commented line saying `# PermitRootLogin ues` and change it to say `PermitRootLogin no`
-*todo: ssh key*
+3. You can change the port by changing `# Port 22` to `Port 19191`.
+Keep in mind that this is not a very good defense against experienced attackers, as most attackers will assume that these random ports correspond to ssh.
+If you do this, it might be a better idea to set the port to something predefined like `80` or `443` (assuming you are not using http/https).
+Setting your ssh port to something typically used by another service might buy you extra time and confuse the attacker.
+4. If you decide to use ssh keys:
+	1. Create an ssh key with `ssh-keygen`.
+The default of RSA 2048 is secure enough.
+Make sure you give the key a strong password in the event the key falls into the hands of an attacker.
+	2. Copy the ssh key to the server with `ssh-copy-id user@server`.
+	3. **Keep a backup of both the ssh key and the `~/.ssh/authorized_keys` file.**
+	3. On the server, deny password logins with `PasswordAuthentication no`.

 #### sysctl
 `sysctl` (not to be confused with `systemctl`) is a daemon that controls kernel parameters are runtime.
 These settings are essential for preventing your service from buckling under many kinds of denial of service attacks.